By Gemma Nardone

-Many international students choose to study English in Sydney because of the work opportunities available.
+Many international students choose to study English in Sydney because of the work opportunities here.

-Every Tuesday, Lexis Sydney students can attend a one-hour job search workshop.
-Students learn how to create and write a resume, where to look for job ads and can practice their interview skills with a teacher.
+Lexis Sydney students can attend a guided one-hour job search workshop.
+Teacher led, students learn how to create and write a resume, where to look for job ads and can practice their interview technique.

 Below are two websites that will help with job search:

-6. How do I get to and from campus?
+6. How do I get to and from college?

-Lexis Sydney is a 15-minute ferry ride from Sydney city.
+Lexis Sydney is a short ferry ride from Sydney city.
 Most people who work or study here prefer to use public transport or to ride bicycles.